Office of Accountability — Grant Agreement Overview

 The grantee must maintain a structured financial management system to properly record all expenditures of the grant funds.

-The grantee must also maintain appropriate documentation to support grant expenditures and activities for DCEO monitoring reviews.
+The grantee must also maintain appropriate documentation to support grant expenditures and activities for Department of Commerce monitoring reviews.
 All documentation should be kept in accordance with the record retention policy as stated in Section 3.6 in your grant agreement.

 The grantee is responsible for the expenditure of all funds in accordance with the grant agreement including those funds spent by sub grantees.